| Barry MacDonnell's

 You can also right-click on the top menu bar and choose Settings to get to the Customize Settings dialog.

 This manual method changes one item at a time, and might not change all Settings related to Microsoft Word.
 But it's an easy method to use when working on a document.

 Tip: Take note of what you are doing so you can reverse things if needed!

 Tip: You cannot permanently change the items on Microsoft Word toolbars as you can with WordPerfect toolbars (see here); they will be reset to their defaults on a program reboot.
 (See "Limitations" in Footnote 1.)
 But you can make both Word and WordPerfect toolbars visible at the same time using the Customize Settings check boxes.

-As noted in the previous section, modern versions of WordPerfect (version 12 and later) have a Workspace Manager (located on the Tools menu in any Workspace Manager Mode) which allows users to quickly set up WordPerfect to simulate a Microsoft Word environment with a mouse click.
+As noted in the previous section, modern versions of WordPerfect (version 12 and later) have a Workspace Manager (located on the Tools menu in any Workspace Manager Mode) which allows users to quickly set up WordPerfect to simulate a Microsoft Word (or WPDOS 5.1 or Legal) environment with a mouse click.
 (As mentioned, you might also see the Manager appear whenever you launch the program.)